gvwilson/sensibleadventures/cloudherd/new.md

 continued, "But you ride with Grappa Gas and Granna Fee, and that's all you do---ride.
 Understood?"

-Noxy nodded obediently.
+Noxy nodded, trying and failing to suppress a triumphant grin.
 "Yes, *amma*."
-She turned to go, trying and failing to keep a smug grin off her face.
-Behind her, she heard her mother sigh and Sergeant Dorbu say, "My men do that to me all the time."
+As she turned to go, she heard her mother sigh and Sergeant Dorbu say, "My men do that to me all the time."

-FIXME

 It only took the villagers a few minutes to gather what they needed.
-Rockfalls and avalanches were common in the mountains, and more than one tinker or trader had needed to be lifted out of a difficult spot after running into a bear or being set upon by trolls.
-Coils of hemp rope with spider-silk cores hung ready in the long shed next to the cloud pen, and everyone kept an extra yakskin cap somewhere handy, just in case.
+Rockfalls and avalanches were common in the mountains, and more than a few tinkers and traders had been lifted out of a difficult spot after running into a bear or a pack of trolls.
+Coils of hemp rope with spider-silk cores hung ready in the long shed next to the cloud pen, and everyone kept an extra yakskin cap somewhere, just in case.

 "You look ridiculous," Sensy told Rash flatly as he came down the wooden steps to the mounting platform.
-He had been learning to embroider during that winter's enforced idleness, and had stitched what he claimed were eagle's wings onto the side flaps of his cap.
+The older men had been teaching him how to embroider during the winter's enforced idleness, and had stitched what he claimed were eagle's wings onto the side flaps of his cap.

 Rash looked her up and down.
 "Really?
 Because I think you look amazing.
 Excuse me."
-He winked at Noxy and stepped around the speechless 13-year-old to take his place on the platform.
+He winked at Noxy and stepped around the pair of speechless thirteen-year-old girls to take his place on the platform.

 "Ears all!"
 Aft called out, clapping his hands.
-Despite the cold, he was only wearing a sleeveless yakskin vest, knee-length wool shorts, and a sturdy pair of boots.
-His hair was pulled back in a thick club braid, a blue ribbon from his wife's wedding collar woven into it for luck.
-"You know how this is done.
-I'm fore on Big Blue, Gas and Fee will have Pillow for spotter.
+Despite the cold, he only wore a sleeveless yakskin vest, knee-length wool shorts, and a sturdy pair of boots.
+His hair was braided back in a thick club with a blue ribbon from his wife's wedding collar woven through it for luck.
+"I'm fore on Big Blue, Gas and Fee will ride spotter on Pillow.
 We'll down, lift, and out, quick and simple, and get our new friends back here for soup before you can sneeze.
 No adventures, right?"
 He turned a steely glare toward Noxy, Sensy, and Rash, who nodded and mumbled, "No adventures."

 "Right!"
-And without anything more than that he walked out to the end of the plank that stuck out three strides from the platform, looked down to check that Big Blue was below him, and jumped.
+Without any more more ceremony than that he walked to the end of the plank that jutted out from the platform, looked down to check that Big Blue was below him, and jumped.

 Noxy leaned over the railing and held her breath.
 One, two, three...
-Big Blue dimpled under Aft's weight as the burly cloudherd hit him dead center.
-Gray waves rippled out across the cloud's back as Aft rolled over onto his knees and pressed his hands down firmly.
-Noxy couldn't see his face, but she knew his eyes would be closed in concentration as he mind-spoke to his mount, rousing it from its winter half-sleep.
+Big Blue dimpled under Aft's weight as the burly cloudherd hit him dead center, sending gray waves rippling across the cloud's back.
+Aft rolled over onto his knees and pressed his hands down firmly.
+Noxy couldn't see his face, but she knew his eyes would be closed in concentration as he mind-spoke to the cloud to rouse it from its morning doze.

 Something twinged in the back of her head.
 She blinked, momentarily disoriented.
-"Did you say something?" she asked Sensy.
+"Did you say something?" she asked her friends.

-"What?"
-She and Rash were watching Aft just as intently as Noxy.

-"I said---never mind."
-Noxy shook her head.
+"I said, show-off," Rash replied, a note of envy in his voice.
 "Look, he's coming up."

-Big Blue rose slowly toward the platform, bunching up into a firmer mass as he came.
+Noxy shook her head, the strange feeling already half-forgotten as Big Blue rose slowly toward the platform, bunching in on itself as it came.
 Aft had risen to one knee, but kept one hand on the cloud's back so that he could continue to mind-talk to it.

-A silver-tipped scaw shot out of its cliffside nest, cawing its displeasure at the sight of a human just a few strides away.
+A silver-tipped scaw shot out of its cliffside nest, cawing its startled displeasure at the sight of a human just a few strides away.

-Aft looked up and smiled the smile he only ever wore when he was on cloudback or had his arm around his wife.
+Aft looked up and smiled the smile he only ever wore when he was on a cloud or had his arm around his wife.
 "You want me to get Pillow for you?" he called up to his father.

 "No need, I can---damn that boy!"
-Grappa Gas harrumphed as Aft took three long steps across Big Blue's back and launched himself into the air again.
+Grappa Gas harrumphed as Aft took three long strides across Big Blue's back and launched himself into the air again.

 Rash whistled.
-"Nice leap," he said appreciatively as Aft landed right in the middle of Pillow.
+"Nice leap," he said appreciatively as Aft landed with an audible *poof!* right in the middle of Pillow.
 "And blind, too."

 "It's not such a trick," Noxy said dismissively, though she was secretly impressed.
 "He must have got Big Blue to tell him where she